-Absorption - Entry of alcohol into blood.
-The absorptive phase is an extensive period during which time alcohol continues to go into one's bloodstream after consumption.
-Peak absorption refers to the highest risen level of blood alcohol content (BAC) absorbed in one's bloodstream before BAC begins to decline.
+Absorption – Entry of alcohol into blood.
+The absorptive phase is an extensive period during which time alcohol continues to go into one’s bloodstream after consumption.
+Peak absorption is the highest risen level of blood alcohol content (BAC) absorbed in one’s bloodstream before BAC begins to go down.

 Administrative Per Se (APS) – DMV’s independent administrative per se quasi-civil license action against a driver suspected of a San Diego DUI.
 Respondent’s DMV defense lawyer has just ten (10) calendar days to request an APS hearing to challenge the DMV’s attempt to suspend one’s driving privileges.
 This DMV APS action is independent from court proceedings.

-Acetone - Organic compound possibly part of one's breath which is often misread as "alcohol" by San Diego Police Department's DUI Intoxilyzer machine or San Diego Sheriff's Department's DUI Intoximeter machine.
+Acetone – Organic compound possibly part of one’s breath which is often misread as “alcohol” by San Diego Sheriff’s Department’s DUI Intoximeter’s Inc. breath test and San Diego Police Department’s DUI Intoxilyzer breath test.

 Alcohol – The drug ethanol.
 A central nervous system depressant with a range of side effects.
 The amount and circumstances of consumption play a large part in determining the extent of intoxication.
 For example, consuming alcohol after a heavy meal causes alcohol to absorb more slowly.